MicrosoftDocs/ATADocs/ATPDocs/manage-security-alerts.md

 ### Security alert categories

-[!INCLUDE [Product short](includes/product-short.md)] security alerts are divided into the following categories or phases, like the phases seen in a typical cyber-attack kill chain.
+Defender for Identity security alerts are divided into the following categories or phases, like the phases seen in a typical cyber-attack kill chain.

 - [Reconnaissance alerts](reconnaissance-alerts.md)
 - [Compromised credential alerts](compromised-credentials-alerts.md)